Marcos Senesi

-Marcos Nicolás Senesi Barón (born 10 May 1997) is an Argentine professional footballer who plays as a centre-back for club Bournemouth and the Argentina national team.
+Marcos Nicolás Senesi Barón (/it/; born 10 May 1997) is an Argentine professional footballer who plays as a centre-back for club Tottenham Hotspur and the Argentina national team.

 Club career

 San Lorenzo

 Senesi made his debut for San Lorenzo on 25 September 2016 as a starter in the Argentine Primera División match against Club Atlético Patronato.
-On 16 September 2017, he scored his first and only goal for the club in a 1–0 win against Arsenal de Sarandí.
+On 16 September 2017, he scored his first and only goal for the club in a 1–0 victory against Arsenal de Sarandí.